 When we resize bushings we actually force them slightly oversized.
 We offer two sizes (custom sizes available on request) – xx.07 and xx.10.
 In this example I am working on a Fox 36 fork so the sizes I would need are 36.07 and 36.10.

 Take the xx.07 head and secure it to the handle using the M6 bolt provided.
+Be sure to use the crush washer provided to prevent the head from spinning in use.
 Then put the M12 x 1.5 grub screw in to lock the M6 screw in place.
 If the tool were to become loose inside your fork then at least you can retighten it and carry on this way.

 The tools are precision machined and self guiding for ease of use.